Australia's party central for surfers and all-round fun seekers

 Bus Translink opens in new window bus route 777 runs around every 15 minutes from the airport to Broadbeach South station, where you can pick up a G:link tram to Surfers Paradise.
 The journey takes around an hour, and the adult fare is about AUD $6.Back to top

 When to go

 Bus operators TransLink opens in new window and Surfside opens in new window offer services that run along the coast as and beyond.
-There’s also an after-midnight service called NightLink.
-G:link, the new light rail service, is scheduled to be completed by mid 2014.
-There will be 16 stations running from Gold Coast University Hospital to Broadbeach South.
-Expeditions to the Hinterland still require a hire car or taxi.Back to top
+There’s also an after-midnight service called NightLink, that runs on Friday and Saturday nights.
+The G:link opens in new window light rail runs from Southport to Broadbeach.
+Expeditions to the hinterland require a hire car, tour or taxi.Back to top